juice-shop/pwning-juice-shop/part1/running.md

   bkimminich/juice-shop:snapshot` instead of the usual `docker pull bkimminich/juice-shop`

-:information_source: Please be aware that support by the core team or community is limited (at best) for outdated and unreleased versions alike.
+ℹ️ Please be aware that support by the core team or community is limited (at best) for outdated and unreleased versions alike.
 To fully enjoy your OWASP Juice Shop experience, it is recommended to always use the latest version.